-GENEVA — A U.N. expert panel returned from Bangladesh where they and other human rights investigators have been gathering evidence of what they describe as a military-planned campaign of genocide against Myanmar’s Rohingya people.
+GENEVA (AN) — A U.N. expert panel returned from Bangladesh where they and other human rights investigators have been gathering evidence of what they describe as a military-planned campaign of genocide against Myanmar's Rohingya people.

 As part of a year-long investigation, the panel of three independent experts spent five days in Bangladesh meeting newly arrived Rohingya refugees from Myanmar's northern Rakhine State.

 Christopher Sidoti, a former Australian Human Rights Commissioner, said the panel found widespread and "profound" suffering among 700,000 Rohingya Muslims that fled to Bangladesh last year after suffering a campaign of mass killings, rape and destruction in villages of the Rakhine State.

 “Unfortunately, the patterns of violence seen since last year are not unique to Rakhine State," he said.
 "They correspond to patterns of violations against ethnic and religious minorities in general in Myanmar."

 OHCHR said it is focused on allegations that Myanmar's military and security forces committed serious human rights abuses since 2011, including killings, torture, sexual and gender based violence, forced labor, arbitrarily taking away people's freedom and the use of hate speech.

 The findings of the investigation, which is supported by the Office of the U.N.
 High Commissioner for Human Rights, or OHCHR, will be given to the U.N.
 Human Rights Council in Geneva next September.